aws-ia/terraform-aws-eks-blueprints-teams/README.md

 ### Cluster Admin

+This example bounds `cluster-admin` Kubernetes clusterRole permission to the specified identities.
+The `cluster-admin` has **unrestricted** access to manage cluster resources.
+More information can be found in the [`patterns/cluster-admin`](https://github.com/aws-ia/terraform-aws-eks-blueprints-teams/tree/main/patterns/cluster-admin) directory.

 https://github.com/aws-ia/terraform-aws-eks-blueprints-teams/blob/42d0c1005e14f807de12a2baf9961ab272d78264/tests/complete/main.tf#L38-L49

 ### Namespaced Admin

+To define a namespaced-admin, you need to inform the existing `admin` Kubernetes role in the `aditional_role` variable, in order to bind it to the specified identities.
+More information can be found in the [`patterns/namespace-admin`](https://github.com/aws-ia/terraform-aws-eks-blueprints-teams/tree/main/patterns/namespaced-admin) directory.

 https://github.com/aws-ia/terraform-aws-eks-blueprints-teams/blob/42d0c1005e14f807de12a2baf9961ab272d78264/tests/complete/main.tf#L50-L76

 ### Single Development Team

+Here you will define a team that have access only to specific Namespaces, with granulzarized permissions and access control to other resources in the cluster through Kubernetes networkPolicies, resourceQuotas, and limits.
+More information can be found in the [`patterns/development-team`](https://github.com/aws-ia/terraform-aws-eks-blueprints-teams/tree/main/patterns/namespaced-admin) directory.

 https://github.com/aws-ia/terraform-aws-eks-blueprints-teams/blob/42d0c1005e14f807de12a2baf9961ab272d78264/tests/complete/main.tf#L77-L195

 ### Multiple Teams

 You can utilize a the Terraform `for_each` Meta-Argument at the Module level to create multiple teams with the same configuration, and even allow some of those values to be defaults that can be overridden.
+More information can be found in the [`patterns/multiple-app-teams`](https://github.com/aws-ia/terraform-aws-eks-blueprints-teams/tree/main/patterns/namespaced-admin) directory.

 https://github.com/aws-ia/terraform-aws-eks-blueprints-teams/blob/42d0c1005e14f807de12a2baf9961ab272d78264/tests/complete/main.tf#L196-L231